 Her father would be dead within the week.
 The doctor checked his watch, clicked his tongue, cleared his throat.
 It was Wednesday.
 She didn’t know if the doctor meant her father would die within a seven-day-period, or before (or during) Saturday.
 She didn’t want to seem like an idiot for asking the question, and she’d been in the room a minute too long.
 She got in her car and drove to the studio.

 - - - - -

 She’s a sound engineer, and a musician.
 The two go hand in hand for her; she doesn’t work on things that other people make unless it can pay her rent for a year.
 Her sound is mostly experimental, somewhat abrasive, certainly not mainstream.
-Her parents made children, five of them; she made music because her ovaries were barren.
-She had a better ear for production than a heart for motherhood in the first place.
-She made this comparison because when she came along (the third child of five) her parents seemed to stop having fun together.
-She hasn’t stopped having fun, even though her music is the last thing you’d associate that word with.
+Her parents made children, five of them; she makes music because her ovaries are barren.
+She has a better ear for production than a heart for motherhood in the first place, she figures; this comparison comes to mind, since when she came along (the third child of five) her parents seemed to stop having fun together.
+She hasn’t stopped having fun, even though her music is the last thing you’d associate the word.

-She put piano sounds and rave synth drops through compressors and mixers, and she turns them into crystal noise.
-They’d become part of a concept album.
+She puts piano sounds and rave synth drops through compressors and mixers, and she turns them into sounds like a chandelier thinking, or how a brick feels before it hits someone face.
+They will become part of a concept album.
 When her session for the day ends, she drives to her eldest brother’s house.

 The album she’s making now is about motherhood, fatherhood, death, and family.